railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	An example of this is a client project that is to be invoiced only indirectly from the analytic costs.
-	Putting the price list on the analytic account makes it possible to compare the actual sales with a best case situation where all the services would be invoiced.
+	Putting the pricelist on the analytic account makes it possible to compare the actual sales with a best case situation where all the services would be invoiced.
 	To get this comparison you have to print the analytic balance from the analytic account.